Marissa Kurtimah

 Marissa Kurtimah (born May 25, 1994 in Songo, Sierra Leone) is a Sierra Leone-Canadian track and field athlete competing in the sprint events, predominantly the 100m event.
 Kurtimah fled her country of birth (due to the civil war) in 2002 at 8 years old along with her family.
-They settled in Guelph, Ontario.
+They settled in Guelph, Ontario where she competed in high school for Guelph CVI, winning two 100m titles.
+She was encouraged to try out for the sport by a teacher who saw Olympic potential in her.

+After high school, Kurtimah competed at the University of Guelph where she won the 60m at the Canadian Interuniversity Sports championships.
+In 2014, she transferred to Missouri State University, where in her sophomore year she won All-Missouri Valley Conference honors in the 60m and 200m during the indoor season and the 100m, 200m, and 4x100 relay during the outdoor season.
+Kurtimah was officially named to Canada's Olympic team as part of the 4x100 meters relay team in July 2016, though she did not ultimately compete at the 2016 Olympics.